Chouquettes: French Cream Puff Recipe

 Glaze: 1 egg yolk, mixed with 1 teaspoon milk

 1. Preheat the oven to 425 degrees (220 C.) Line a baking sheet with parchment paper or a silicone baking mat.
+(Depending on the size of your baking sheets, it may take two.)

 3. Allow dough to cool for two minutes, then briskly beat in the eggs, one at a time, until smooth and shiny.

 4. Using two spoons, scoop up a mound of dough with one spoon roughly the size of an unshelled walnut, and scrape it off with the other spoon onto the baking sheet.
+You can also use a pastry bag fitted with a plain 1/2-inch tip and pipe them.

 (If you want to make them crispier, you can poke a hole in the side with a knife after you take them out of the oven to let the steam escape.)

-The cream puffs are best eaten the same day they’re made.
+Storage: The cream puffs are best eaten the same day they’re made.
 Once cooled, they can be frozen in a zip-top freezer bag for up to one month.
 Defrost at room temperature, then warm briefly on a baking sheet in a moderate oven, until crisp.